The Collaborative Market Data Network -

 • Full credit is given to the bookrunner or dealer, equal if joint books or joint dealers.

-• In cases of underwriter or dealer consolidation, credit is given to the surviving/parent firm.
+• In cases of underwriter or dealer consolidation, credit is given to the surviving firm.

 • All issuer city classifications are determined by the city from where the instruments have been issued.
-In the case of a foreign branch, this will be the head office of the branch.
+In the case of a foreign branch, this will be the city of the branch.

 • All (issuer) group country classifications are determined by the country of incorporation of the relevant issuer’s head office.